 Vegvisir Race – the essence of of adventure sail racing

-Vegvisir Race is a demanding double- and singlehanded adventure sail race in Danish and German waters.
+Vegvisir Race is a demanding double- and singlehanded adventure sail race in Danish and Swedish waters.

 It's collaboration between the event and communication bureau Shorthand ECM a municipality and one or more local sailing clubs.